 Make sure you have your walking shoes and some water here as there are 517 steps which take you to the top for the best vantage point of the travertines.
 Near the top is a small cave you can see in about 5 minutes.
 There is an attendant in the entry to tell you about the history and wildlife of the cave.

-Although I didn’t stay at Krka National Park, there are small guesthouses around the park entries.
+Although I didn’t stay overnight at Krka National Park, there are small guesthouses around the park entries.
 A couple of affordable ones nearest the Skradin entrance are Apartments & Rooms Formenti and Studio Apartment Škatula.
 The prices jump pretty drastically after these and cheaper accommodation can be found in Šibenik.